Frequently asked

 Yes.
 After deploying your app, you can add a custom domain from the app settings.
 Point a CNAME record to the provided target and BlazeApp handles TLS certificates automatically.

 Yes.
-Preview builds can stay lightweight for speed, and BlazeApp provisions managed persistent data when your app needs it at publish time.
+BlazeApp provisions managed persistent data when your app needs it.
 You can inspect and manage the live database from the app dashboard.

 You can set secrets from the Secrets tab in each app dashboard.
 They are stored securely and injected into your app at runtime.
 Secrets are never exposed in logs or build output.